heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graphs in Graph RAG.md

 Note: The definition of KGs may be different in each RAG work.
 Usually there are 3 types of KGs.
 1. Eentity-level KG, while each node represents an entitiy or a concept, and each link represents the semantic relation or self-defined relation between a pair of nodes (e.g., whether they are extracted from the same document). `fine-grained`
 2. Metadata-level KG, while each node represents the metadata of a document chunk (e.g., the topic or description of the document chunk), and each link represents self-defined relation between a pair of nodes (e.g., the correlation bewteen the topics). `middle-grained`
-3. Document chunk-level KG, while each node represents a document chunk, and each link represents the context sequence of the nodes. `coarsed-grained`
+3. Document chunk-level KG, while each node represents a document chunk, and each link represents the context sequence of the nodes. `coarse-grained`
 * This is aligned with the of LLM+KG inference:
 > Compared with neural networks the captures complex distribution of knowledge, graphs of entities may not be scientifically optimal as a knowledge model.
-> But graphs can record the connection among document chunks, to facilitate the *retrieval sequence* of llm inference.
+> But graphs can record the connection among document chunks or the tapologies of entity concepts, to facilitate the *retrieval sequence* of llm inference.
 ```

 **Traditional RAG Frameworks** - It is highly recommended that you get familiar with one or more of the following frameworks first：